sudhansh7/Labelbox/README.md

 ![](https://s3-us-west-2.amazonaws.com/labelbox/labelbox_cloud_deploy.gif)

-## Request features
-Have a feature request?
-Need a custom labeling interface built for your labeling task?
-We can help.

-Create an issue here: https://github.com/Labelbox/Labelbox/issues or contact us at support@labelbox.com

 ## Terms of use, privacy and content dispute policy
 Here is our [terms of service, privacy and content dispute policy](https://www.dropbox.com/s/ph6w2ov4i4v5pf9/Labelbox_Terms_Privacy_Content.pdf?dl=0)